We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Other customers leave reviews complaining about the low quality pillows and lack of customer service when requesting a return.

-Recent complaints on the BBB website have to do with myriad customer service issues.
+Recent complaints on the BBB website have to do with customer service issues.
 Some people complain about never receiving refunds.
 Others say trying to get a refund is near impossible.

 Each complaint is met with a standardized response from MyPillow: “We do not recognize the Better Business Bureau as a legitimate company.
 Therefore, we will not be responding to any further communications.”